Ed Wood: Lost films

 Wood's 1972 film The Undergraduate was a lost film, as was his 1970 film Take It Out in Trade, but they both eventually turned up years later.
 (Both films in their entirety are now available on DVD.)

 An 80-minute print of Take It Out in Trade was discovered and publicly exhibited at Anthology Film Archives in New York City in September 2014.
 Silent outtakes from the film were released by Something Weird Video.

 Wood's 1971 film Necromania was also believed lost for years, until an edited version resurfaced at a yard sale in 1992, followed in 2001 by a complete, unedited print.

-A complete print of Wood's lost 1972 pornographic film, The Young Marrieds was discovered in 2004.
+A complete print of Wood's lost 1972 pornographic film The Young Marrieds was discovered in 2004.
 It was released by Alpha Blue Archives in July 2014 as a part of the four-DVD set The Lost Sex Films of Ed Wood Jr..

-Wood is said to have filmed some scenes of Lon Chaney Jr. in a werewolf costume in Hollywood in 1964 that were said to have been later incorporated into Jerry Warren's film Face of the Screaming Werewolf (1965).
+Wood is said to have filmed some scenes of Lon Chaney Jr. in a werewolf costume in Hollywood in 1964 that were said to have been incorporated into Jerry Warren's film Face of the Screaming Werewolf (1965).
 Chaney biographer Don G. Smith however has stated that this story was never substantiated.